 The breezy, open dining room of this vacation rental will let you enjoy the simple pleasures over Christmas dinner.
 (Apartment ID: PR-1161)

-If you crave the more traditional country look for your holiday, try this 4-bedroom vacation rental in Riez, French Alps.
+If you crave the more traditional country look for your holiday, try this 4-bedroom vacation rental in Riez, Provence.
 This rental has it all for a quaint, classic Christmas: classic furnishings, a working fireplace, and wide, sunny windows!
 The kitchen has a rustic look thanks to wooden cabinets and comes outfitted with all the tools you’ll need to prepare a holiday feast.
 You’ll also find sleeping space for 7 in this vacation rental, and the cushy armchairs and 2 dining tables will accommodate everyone during family time.
-If you happen on warm weather this Christmas during your vacation in the Alps, you can even enjoy the unique chance to dine al fresco at the dining table on the patio!
+If you happen on warm weather this Christmas during your vacation in the Provence, you can even enjoy the unique chance to dine al fresco at the dining table on the patio!

-When you’re in search of an authentic local experience for the holidays, the one thing you can’t miss is the chance to explore the town.
 Last but not least on our list is perhaps one of the most universally-appreciated things about Christmas in the South of France: the holiday lights and decorations!
 Villages across Provence traditionally decorate with a crèche scene of the nativity at their town halls, but you can also find more modern lights decorating destination towns all across the South of France, from Nice to Aix-en-Provence.

 The unique climate, breathtaking beauty and charming traditions of the South of France will make it a sure contender for the holiday getaway of a lifetime!
 If you’re interested in putting a Provencal spin on your holiday season, be sure to check out our full inventory of vacation rentals, villas and furnished apartments to find a place to stay that will give you a truly local experience.
 Happy holidays!